404-5971/404-5971/README.md

 ### ⚡ Technical Standards
-*Reliability is not an accident.
-I enforce rigor in every ecosystem.*
+*Reliability is not an accident, it's a discipline.*

 | Principle | Implementation |
 | :--- | :--- |